ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 These will help us compare `NinjaEntity` to `Ninja` as well as to create `NinjaEntity` classes.
 All of our tests will be executed over HTTP against a real running instance of our Web API, so we can't just compare mocked references anymore.

+Now that we covered all the shared code, it is time to jump to the tests themselves.
-Lets proceed method by method.
+We will proceed test method by test method.

 ##### ReadAllAsync
-We are validating that the ninja, returned by our Web API, are the one returned by our mocked database, the `TableStorageMock` `ReadAllAsync()` method.
+We want to make sure that the ninja returned by the Web API are the one returned by our mocked database, the `TableStorageMock`'s `ReadAllAsync()` method.

 ``` csharp
 public class ReadAllAsync : NinjaControllerTest